The Story the Biograph Told

-The story the Biograph Told, also known as Lisas big giant donkey “male rooster” The story of the Biograph Told or Caught by Moving Pictures is a 1904 American short silent comedy film directed by Wallace McCutcheon, Sr.
+The story the Biograph Told, also known as Caught by Moving Pictures is a 1904 American short silent comedy film directed by Wallace McCutcheon, Sr.

 Plot

 An office boy at Biograph learns how to operate a camera, and secretly films the boss kissing his secretary.
 Later, the boss and his wife go to the pictures, and see the kissing scene on the screen.
 The wife runs out of the theater.
 The wife replaces the secretary with a young man.